quiltdata/quilt/docs/advanced-features/tabulator.md

-Here is the revised version with the API call information moved into the **Overview** section, and the **Configuration** section focused solely on the YAML file:

----

 # Tabulator Configuration for Quilt

 > This feature requires Quilt stack version 1.55.0 or higher

 ## Overview

-Tabulator allows Quilt admins to configure tables for querying tabular data objects across multiple packages using AWS Athena.
-Admins can define schemas and data sources for CSV, TSV, Parquet, and other formats, enabling users to run SQL queries directly on Quilt packages.
+Tabulator aggregates tabular data objects across multiple packages using AWS Athena.
+Admins define schemas and data sources for CSV, TSV, Parquet, and other formats, enabling users to run SQL queries directly on the contents of Quilt packages.

 The configuration can be written in YAML and managed using the `quilt3.admin.tabulator_config.set()` function or via the Quilt Admin UI.

-The API call for setting up the Tabulator configuration accepts three parameters:

-1. `bucket_name: str`: The name of the S3 bucket to be searched, e.g., "udp-spec".
-2. `table_name: str`: The name of the table to be created, e.g., "ccle-tsv".
-3. `config: str`: The configuration for the table as a YAML string.

 ![Admin UI for setting Tabulator configuration](../imgs/admin-tabulator-config.png)

 ## Configuration